A novel finite element approximation of anisotropic curve shortening flow: Numerical results

 We visualize some Wulff shapes of \eqref{eq:gammabgnL} for $L=2,3,4$ in Figure~\ref{fig:wulffL234} and observe that these Wulff shapes, for $\delta\to0$, will approach a square, a regular hexagon and a regular octagon, respectively.

-Of course, the associated crystalline anisotropic energy densities are no longer differentiable, and so the theory developed in this paper no longer applies.
-Yet, for a fixed $\delta>0$ our scheme \eqref{eq:fdbgn} works extremely well.
+Of course, the associated crystalline anisotropic energy densities, when $\delta = 0$, are no longer differentiable, and so the theory developed in this paper no longer applies.
+Yet, for a fixed $\delta>0$ all the assumptions in this paper are satisfied and our scheme \eqref{eq:fdbgn} works extremely well.
 As an example, we repeat the simulations in Figure~\ref{fig:ani2D99b} for the anisotropy \eqref{eq:gammabgnL} with $L=2$ and $\delta=10^{-2}$, now using the scheme \eqref{eq:fdbgn}. {From} the evolution shown in Figure~\ref{fig:anibgn_L2} it can be seen that the initial curve assumes the shape of a smoothed square that then shrinks to a point.
 We also observe that after an initial increase the ratio \eqref{eq:ratio} decreases and eventually reaches a steady state.
 The final distribution of mesh points is such that there is a slightly lower density of vertices on the nearly flat parts of the curve.

 Inspired by the computations in \cite[Fig.\ 6.1]{ObermanOTT11} we now consider evolutions for an initial curve that consists of a $\frac32\pi$-segment of the unit circle merged with parts of a square of side length 2.
 For our computations we employ the scheme \eqref{eq:fdbgn}, with the discretization parameters $J=256$ and $\Delta t = 10^{-4}$.
 The evolutions for the three anisotropies visualized in Figure~\ref{fig:wulffL234} can be seen in Figure~\ref{fig:OOTT11_bgnL234}.
 We observe that the smooth part of the initial curve transitions into a crystalline shape, while the initial facets of the curve that are aligned with the Wulff shape simply shrink.
 The other facets disappear, some immediately and some over time, as they are replaced by facets aligned with the Wulff shape.
 Particularly interesting is the evolution of the left nonconvex corner in the initial curve, which shows three qualitatively very different behaviours for the three chosen anisotropies.